 How easily do you remember Scripture that you memorized last week?
 What about last month or last year?
 Memory retention is one of the hardest skills to master and if you’re like most people, you often get frustrated and discouraged when you keep forgetting what you spent so much time memorizing.
-Let me introduce you to a new technique known as “spaced stacking” that could change the way you review.
+Let me introduce you to a new Christian habit known as “spaced stacking” that could change the way you review.

 You already know that consistent review is critical to memorizing anything – memories naturally decay over time.
 And if you’ve read some of my previous writing on spaced repetition, you understand the idea that you should space out your Scripture review at strategically increasing intervals.

 To understand how this works, let’s look at each of these separately.
+The guidance of the Holy Spirit is essential in cultivating these practices effectively.

 The Art of Habit Stacking for Bible Memory